I Won't See You Tonight

-"I Won't See You Tonight" is a two-part song by Avenged Sevenfold.
+"I Won't See You Tonight" is a two-part song by American heavy metal band Avenged Sevenfold.
 The songs appeared on their second studio album, Waking the Fallen, as tracks 9 and 10 respectively.
-The song charted on the overall US song sales chart in 2014.
+The song peaked at #2 on the overall US song sales chart in 2014.

-Music
+Composition

-The first portion, "I Won't See You Tonight Part 1" is a power ballad, while "I Won't See You Tonight Part 2" is much faster, and more in line with the Metalcore sound the band played in their early days.
+The first portion, "I Won't See You Tonight Part 1" is a power ballad, while "I Won't See You Tonight Part 2" is much faster, and more in line with the metalcore sound the band played in their early days.
 The Rev's drumming on (Part 2) was reportedly inspired by the work of drummer Paul Bostaph from Slayer.

-Meaning

-The song is about suicide, with "Part 1" being from the point of view of the one committing, while "Part 2" is from the point of view of someone close to them.

-Around August 2001, former bassist Justin Sane attempted suicide by drinking excessive amounts of cough syrup.
-This event was the reason for Avenged Sevenfold to join the Take Action Tour in 2003.
+The song's lyrical matter was inspired by the band's former bassist Justin Sane.
+Around August 2001, Sane attempted suicide by drinking excessive amounts of cough syrup.
 During Sane's hospitalization, he remained in poor condition and had to leave the band.
 In an interview, lead singer M. Shadows said of Sane that "he perma-fried his brain and was in a mental institution for a long time, and when you have someone in your band who does that, it ruins everything that's going on all around you, and it makes you want to do something to prevent it from happening to other people."